elastic/elastic-otel-python/CONTRIBUTING.md

 or reviewer if the author does not have commit access, should "Squash and merge".

+### Bumping version of EDOT instrumentations

+When new EDOT instrumentations are released we need to update:

+- `operator/requirements.txt`, in order to have them available in the Docker image used for the Kubernetes Operator auto-instrumentation
+- `elasticotel/instrumentation/bootstrap.py`, in order to make them available to `edot-bootstrap`

 ### Releasing

 Releases tags are signed so you need to have a PGP key set up, you can follow Github documentation on [creating a key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) and